shabeer-syed/acesinehrs/_pages/starterguide.md

       * Most specific indicator
         * Code (alphanumerical code attached to an event description)

 Indicators represent a variable of grouped codes or measures for a potential recorded ACE in mothers, fathers or children.
-The ACEs follows a hierarchical structure, with three levels of specificity of the underlying ACE construct.
-The structure range from the most specific ACE category (specific indicator), to broader categories (indicator 1 and 2), to the six overall ACE domains consistent with the original [ACE study](/about/).
+The ACEs follow a hierarchical structure, with three levels of specificity of the underlying ACE construct.
+The structure ranges from the most specific ACE category (specific indicator) to broader categories (indicators 1 and 2), to the six overall ACE domains consistent with the original [ACE study](/about/).

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/domains%20and%20indicators%201.png)](/domains/)

 **Note:** The ability to use specific indicators depends on your sample size.
 We recommend restricting the disaggregation of specific indicators to those present in 250 or more unique children.
 For many studies, it will be most appropriate to use the six ACE domains only and avoid disaggregation into specific indicators unless required to answer your research question.
 {: .notice--danger}

-**Think-family approach:** Unless specified, indicators refers to information recorded in the child, mother and father.
-To properly study ACEs requires a "think-family" approach - that is, we need both children's and parents' data!
+**Think-family approach:** Unless specified, indicators refer to information recorded in the child's, the mother's and the father's records.
+Properly studying ACEs requires a "think-family" approach - we need both children's and parents' data!
 Think-family means we recognise that the health and well-being of children are intricately tied to their parents' experiences and health outcomes.
 {: .notice--info}

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/ehrs%20of%20aces%20indicator.png "workflow")